 | Fix yourself: remove the cause, saline compresses | See a doctor today.
 Do not delay. |

 An irritation bump (sometimes called a hypertrophic scar or piercing bump) is essentially your body reacting to repeated trauma at the piercing site.
 It is not infected.
 It is not dangerous.
-It is annoying and very fixable: once you identify and remove whatever is causing it.
+It is annoying and very fixable once you identify and remove whatever is causing it.
+If the problem is on the nose, the nostril piercing guide also covers common bump triggers and hoop timing.
+If it is deeper ear cartilage, the conch piercing guide helps with pressure, hoop timing, and bump-prone setups.

 These are the six most common culprits, roughly in order of how often they're responsible: